Consultants on Workers Comp Classification Codes, Experience Modifiers, Payroll Audits, & More

 Delaware

 Delaware and Pennsylvania share a unique non-NCCI classification system which does not match up one for one with the NCCI classification system.
-Additionally, premium portion of payroll is not deductible for purposes of calculating Workers' Compensation premiums.
-Insurance is regulated by

 Office of Insurance Commissioner